hannanj0/GameDev/README.md

 - Player stats to keep track of player health, hunger level, attack damage, and movement speed.
 - An inventory system to pick up items discovered on the player's journey.
 - Pickups: food items, health items, attack-enhancing items.
+- A crafting system which currently allows the crafting of health potions.
 - Enemies: 1 type of mob enemy in a grey colour, plus a more difficult but slower black-coloured boss.
 - A combat system which uses the player's sword to rotate and attack enemies and also monitors the player for enemy collisions (attacks).
 - A forest environment with a linear path leading to the boss.
 This makes navigation easier.